Virginia Tech® home

 MAIL AND PACKAGES

-If you decide to mail packages to yourself before move in, please time them to arrive no sooner than the week of August 14.
+If you decide to mail packages to yourself before move in, please time your packages to start arriving the week of August 12th to help with increased move-in freight volumes.

 WHAT TO PACK